openvinotoolkit/openvino/docs/MO_DG/prepare_model/FP16_Compression.md

 Model Optimizer can convert all floating-point weights to `FP16` data type.
 The resulting IR is called compressed `FP16` model.

+Starting from 2022.3 release, option --data_type is deprecated, instead use --compress_to_fp16 in the following way:

 To compress the model, use the `--compress_to_fp16` option:

 ```